18F/join.tts.gsa.gov/positions/outreachdirector15.md

 # received, include the maximum number of applications here.
 Remove this line
 # or set the value to 0 if the job does not have an application cap.
 #🔻🔻🔻🔻🔻
-max applications: 0
+max applications: 200

 # Is this a permanent or term appointment?
 Use either "perm" or "term".
 This
 # will be used to fill in the appointment type on the page with consistent
 # language.
 #🔻🔻🔻🔻🔻
-appointment type: term
+appointment type: perm

 # Put the GS grade this position is being advertised at.
 For SES positions, set
 # the level to 20.